sbabic/swupdate/doc/source/roadmap.rst

 SWUpdate is already able to perform delta updates based on librsync library.
 This is currently a good compromise to reduce complexity.
 Anyway, this helps in case of small changes, and it is not a general solution between two generic releases.
-A general approach could be to integrate SWUpdate with CA-Sync to allow a delta upgrade from any release.
-First proof of concept shows that changes in both SWUpdate and CA-Sync are required to be conform with requirements and security concepts in SWUpdate.
-A design just using CA-Sync as external fetcher without integration in SWUpdate  breaks SWUpdate's security concept.
+A general approach could be to integrate SWUpdate with a storage to allow a delta upgrade from any release.

 Integration in Linux distro
 ===========================